cosinekitty/astronomy/source/js/README.md

      time range is excessively wide, the return value is `null`.
      To avoid a `null` return value, the caller must pick a time window around the event that is within a few days but not so small that the event might fall outside the window.
+**Brief**: Searches for when the Sun reaches a given ecliptic longitude.

+Searches for the moment in time when the center of the Sun reaches a given apparent ecliptic longitude, as seen from the center of the Earth, within a given range of dates.
+This function can be used to determine equinoxes and solstices.
+However, it is usually more convenient and efficient to call [Seasons](#Seasons) to calculate equinoxes and solstices for a given calendar year.
+`SearchSunLongitude` is more general in that it allows searching for arbitrary longitude values.

 | Param | Type | Description |
 | --- | --- | --- |